mkrul/pet-registry/project.md

 - Added consistent ListboxProps to AddressSearch Autocomplete for uniform dropdown height
 - Removed unused SearchIcon import from AddressSearch component
 - Created reusable Tip component for consistent tip styling across the application
+- Removed duplicate Description and Name fields from ReportEditMode in favor of shared BasicInfoFields component
+- Integrated BasicInfoFields component into ReportEditMode, replacing duplicate Title, Description, and Name fields